 They also put you in categories to know what are your preferences.

 What can I do?

-On Ads settings, you can also disallow you data usages to show ads.
+On Ads settings, you can also refuse your data usages to show ads.

 Simply not allow these 3 options, and Facebook will stop using this data.

-You can also hide permanently ads from alcohol, parenting or pets.
+You can also hide permanently ads about alcohol, parenting or pets.